 The State Education Assistance Authority (Authority) is a legally separate authority created to provide a system of financial assistance, consisting of grants, loans, work-study or other employment, and other aids, to qualified students to obtain an education by attending public or private educational institutions.
-The Authority is governed by a nine-member board of directors, seven of whom are appointed by the Governor and two of whom serve ex officio by virtue of their positions with the North Carolina Community College System and the University of North Carolina System.
+The Authority is governed by a nine-member board of directors, four of whom are appointed by the Governor, three of whom are appointed by the UNC Board of Governors, and two of whom serve ex officio by virtue of their positions with the North Carolina Community College System and the University of North Carolina System.
 The State provides program subsidies to the Authority; therefore, a financial benefit/burden relationship exists between the State and the Authority.